-Harpoon4 uses text and illustrations to explain the essentials of the wide range of sensors and almost intelligent weapons used in modern naval combat.
-Sidebars explain what's going on "under the hood" in some of the games mathematical models, as well as background information on the tactics and technology of the hardware.
-Although good admirals will know the capabilities of their own hardware, and the enemy's as well, the game emphasizes the decisions that the players must make as naval commanders, giving them the same type of information naval officers would have in the real world and giving them the same options.
+Harpoon explains the essentials of a wide range of sensors and the virtually intelligent weapons used in modern naval combat.
+Sidebars explain what's going on "under the hood" in some of the game's mathematical models, as well as background information on the tactics and technology of the hardware.
+Although good admirals will know the capabilities of their own hardware, as well as those of the enemy, the game emphasizes the decisions that the players must make as naval commanders, giving them the same type of information naval officers would have in the real world and presenting them with the same choices.

 Players can use Harpoon to game out now-historical Cold War scenarios, real-world naval crises, or explore the possibilities of advanced weapons systems.